Cat and dog travel buddies capture hearts

 Best friends Henry and Baloo have a lot in common - they have both been rescued and now enjoy long walks in the great outdoors.
 What makes them special to their many fans is that they are a dog and cat travelling duo.

-Their unlikely friendship and hiking trips around the beautiful mountainous landscapes of Colorado has gained the pair a cult social media following.
+Their unlikely friendship and hiking trips around the beautiful mountainous landscapes of Colorado have gained the pair a cult social media following.

 Hundreds of thousands of people follow their adventures on the photo-sharing platform Instagram.